“In vino veritas?” …Maybe

 Wine and vinegar were used for cleaning.
 On cold winter nights, farm families gathered around the huge fireplace where a cauldron of boiling water bubbled over the coals.
 The hot water was never enough for the washing of everyone.
 Infants in the family were washed with rags soaked in wine, which had been warmed in the mouth of the grandmother.
 Bedsheets were washed in cold water and vinegar.
 Windows were rubbed with vinegar til they shone and floors were mopped with cold water and vinegar.
 Marble-topped farmhouse tables were scrubbed with water and vinegar (and I do the same on our marble-slabbed countertops).
-Rural families were most hygienic in spite of their poverty.
+Our rural friends – like Peppe, Mandina and elderly Nonna – were most hygienic in spite of their poverty.

 in the cucina povera (after all, not until the late 1970s did small refrigerators appear in farmhouse storerooms).
-Countless dishes of southern Italy (where summers are hottest and homes once lacked refrigerators) feature vinegar.
+Countless dishes of southern Italy (where summers are hottest and homes once lacked refrigerators) feature vinegar, like la peperonata.

 Here is a recipe for peperonata, one of my favorite Siclian vegetable dishes (if any is leftover, do not refrigerate – simply enjoy the next day at room temperature):